 How do you live amidst so much pain and difficulty in the world when the prevailing social pressure is to get busier and faster, not wiser?

-How do you cope surrounded by more and more ways to dissipate awareness instead of truly looking, feeling and resting?
+How do you cope surrounded by more and more ways to dissipate awareness instead of truly seeing, feeling and resting?

 Overstimulation is a nearly impossible state to function in if you’re sensitive so then seemingly normal things get overwhelming.
 As a result, the most awake and caring people judge themselves as… broken.

 I want to say: please take heart!
 Overwhelm is healthy feedback.
 Judgment as a response to difficulty may be common but it’s just too costly.

 Whether you’re getting flooded as you interact or as you look at the physical space you’re in, your inner intensity is NOT a sign of trouble.

 If you’re an adult with a highly responsive system (a normal trait for one in five people), you grew up in a world that didn’t know it was healthy to feel and think extra deeply.

 People wouldn’t have known how to understand you or how to support you to thrive, relate or solve problems in a way that works for you.